imoliversp/pre-roll-for-simulation/README.md

 - Linux:
 ```/home/<YourUsername>/maya/<version>/prefs/icons```
 7. Add the script to the Shelf.
-8. Edit Icon --> Icon Name --> Select the icon from the folder.
+8. Edit Icon --> Icon Name --> Select the icon from the _icons_ folder.
 ---

 For more information, check the [Maya commands](https://help.autodesk.com/cloudhelp/2025/ENU/Maya-Tech-Docs/CommandsPython/) in the [Autodesk](https://www.autodesk.com/) official website.